1981 Indravelli massacre: The Incident

 The official report claimed that a group of 30 police and five officials opened fire after they were attacked and one of their number speared to death.
 An investigation by M. Raghuram for the Economic and Political Weekly as well as a separate report by the Andhra Civil Liberties Committee found that the number of police officers present was substantially higher, with a large portion of the district force having been summoned to the village the previous day.
 On April 19 the police went round Indravelli in the evening announcing that section 144 Criminal Procedure Code was imposed in the area, effectively banning the meeting on April 20.
 Four platoons of policemen occupied the local high school and camped there.
 On the day of the massacre, local shops were closed, the village cordoned, and passengers were prevented from disembarking buses in Indravelli.
 While police prevented the Gonds from entering the village and even fired on them, they escorted non-adivasi leaders of the Congress(I) towards the district centre, Adilabad where they instigated non-Adivasi traders and lower caste Hindus to come and fight the Gonds who were "burning and looting their houses in Indravelli".
-After the police opened fire en-mass, fleeing Gonds were run over by a police jeep whose armed occupants fired point blank.
+After the police opened fire en-masse, fleeing Gonds were run over by a police jeep whose armed occupants fired point blank.
 Police snipers were also allegedly positioned in trees and haystacks around the village.